swyxio/react-static-mdx/content/collections/talks2019/babel-macros.md

     - extensive config
 - Act 5: Part the Sea
   - Babel Macros
     - Punch a hole in your wall
+    - Babel Plugin Plugins
+    - Compile time Libraries
   - demo some other macros
   - big reveal - some visual
+  - Compilers are the next frontier
 - Act 6: New Voyage
   - how to get started
+    - AST explorer
+    - familiarize yourself with an AST
+    - babel handbook
+    - kent dodds' workshops
   - Go Forth and Explore!

 Talk outline: